fikrudev/fikrudev.github.io/ReactFetchRenderData/README.md

          fetchAndRender_ui_ss.png
          README.md
 # 2. Motivation
     Learning React framework for developing UIs.
-ATM user interface app is an application of React Framework for desinging and developing user interface.
+FetchAndRender UI fetches data from backend web sites and renders/presents it in formatted form to readers/searchers.
 # 3. Build Status
    This project currently tested in chrome browser and working as expected.
 However, this doesn’t mean that somebody could use this code to accomplish anything practical in business world.
 # 4. Code Style